-- West Valley (Glendale, Peoria) has fewer options but a handful of solid neighborhood shops.
+West Valley (Glendale, Peoria) has fewer options but a handful of solid neighborhood shops.
 Worth knowing about if you're staying on that side of town.

-Here are the top-rated cigar lounges in our Phoenix listings:
+Top cigar lounges in Phoenix

 Top Cigar Lounges in Phoenix